exynoxx/rs-blockchain/README.md

 # rs-blockchain
-Hobby blockchain written in rust
+Hobby blockchain written in rust (WORK IN PROGRESS)